Why Spider Webs Trap Dragonflies: A Closer Look

 What happens to dragonflies caught in spider webs?

-Spiders specialize in killing and consuming insects; orb weaver spiders specialize in killing and consuming flying insects trapped in their webs.
+Spiders specialize in killing and consuming insects.
+Orb weaver spiders specialize in killing and consuming those flying insects which become trapped in their webs.
 However, an entangled dragonfly may still be mobile enough to injure a spider in self-defense.

-Spiders who are relatively large in relation to the dragonfly may opt to administer the killing bite through the silk bindings immediately; those who are smaller or less hungry may choose to wait for the dragonfly to die of exhaustion or dehydration before beginning to feed.
+Spiders who are relatively large in relation to the dragonfly may opt to administer the killing bite through the silk bindings immediately.
+Smaller individuals, and those who are less hungry, may wait for the dragonfly to die of exhaustion or dehydration before beginning to feed.

 Why can’t dragonflies just avoid spider webs?